CPAN-Security/security.metacpan.org/_blog/2026-01-10-CPANSec-Retrospective-2025.md

 - [CVE 5.2.0 added support for packageURL fields](https://github.com/CVEProject/cve-schema/releases/tag/v5.2.0)

-## CRA
+## The EU Cyber Resilience Act

-On the CRA side, Salve attended weekly meetings thoughout the year, contributing to both the [Open Regulatory Working Group's CRA FAQ](https://cra.orcwg.org/), and conversations around CRA's Voluntary Attestation regime.
+On the CRA side, Salve attended weekly meetings thoughout the year, contributing to both the [Open Regulatory Working Group's CRA FAQ](https://cra.orcwg.org/), and conversations around the CRA Voluntary Attestation regime.

-The site is shaping up to become a quite useful resource, and several people are dedicated to keep it up-to-date with the different authoritative sources on the CRA.
+The FAQ is shaping up to become a quite useful resource, and several people are dedicated to keep it up-to-date with the different authoritative sources on the CRA.

 This work helps ensure that the Perl ecosystem remains informed about emerging EU security regulations.
+Expect more on this in the coming year!

 ## Perl and CPAN CNA